irenatfh/CRSSANT/README.md

 # CRSSANT: Crosslinked RNA Secondary Structure Analysis using Network Techniques

 CRSSANT is an analysis pipeline for sequencing data produced using the PARIS assay described in [Lu et al., Cell 2016](https://www.sciencedirect.com/science/article/pii/S0092867416304226).
-CRSSANT automates the process of grouping sequencing reads into duplex groups, and reports the potential stem structures that result from folding duplex groups using ViennaRNA's RNAfold software.
+CRSSANT automates the process of grouping sequencing reads into duplex groups (DGs), extracts stem groups (SGs) from the duplex groups, and reports the potential stem structures that result from folding SGs using ViennaRNA's RNAfold software.

 ## Install